aleebe21/IS477finalgroupproject/README.md

 On the EV side, we include both BEVs and PHEVs because both require access to EV charging infrastructure, even though their charging patterns can differ.
 We do not restrict by model year; older EVs remain part of the adoption landscape as long as they are currently registered.

-### Integration Quality and Known Limitations
+Integration Completeness and Anticipated Constraints

-The main integration challenge was the mismatch between our original county-based plan and the available fields in the AFDC stations data:
+The only challenge in integration came from what we originally planned for and what fields were available in the AFDC stations data, specifically:

-- The DOL dataset includes a `County` field.
+The DOL dataset has a field for County.

-- The AFDC export you provided does **not** include a `County` field; it offers only `City`, `ZIP`, and coordinates.
+The AFDC export you sent does not have a field for County, but rather City, ZIP, and coordinates.

-To avoid constructing a custom ZIP-to-county crosswalk or performing additional geocoding beyond the scope of this course project, we decided to integrate at the **city** level.
-We explicitly document this change in both the Status Report and this final README.
-The result is:
+Therefore, to avoid creating a custom ZIP-to-county crosswalk or geocoding additional data that extends beyond the scope of the course project, we chose to integrate on the city level.
+We acknowledge this in the Status Report as well as in this final README, so you are aware of our intentions.
+As a result:

-- **484 cities** with at least one registered EV.
+484 cities have at least one registered EV.

-- **222 cities** with at least one EV station.
+222 cities have at least one EV station.

-- **204 cities** with at least one EV and at least one station (the overlapping set used for correlation analysis).
+204 cities have at least one EV and one station (the intersecting set used for regression analysis).

-This city-based integration is internally consistent and reproducible based solely on the two provided CSVs.
+This means that this integration on the city level is internally consistent and replicable based exclusively on the two provided .csvs.
 ### Suitability for Purpose

 For our research question—broadly, how EV adoption and charging infrastructure relate geographically—the data are fit for purpose: